 At 13 weeks, you’re now entering your final days of the first trimester.
-You can breathe a sigh of relief, as miscarriage rates greatly decrease after the first trimester.
-In fact, more than 80 percent of losses happen before the 12-week mark.
-Still, there’s a lot going on with both your body and your baby this week.
-Here’s what you can expect.
+Miscarriage rates greatly decrease after the first trimester.
+There’s also a lot going on with both your body and your baby this week.
+Here’s what you can expect:

 Changes in your body

 As you enter your second trimester, your hormone levels are evening out as your placenta takes over production.

 Your belly continues to expand up and out of your pelvis.
 If you haven’t started wearing maternity clothes, you might feel more comfortable with the extra room and stretch that pregnancy panels provide.
 Learn about abdominal pain during pregnancy.

 At 13 weeks, your baby has grown to roughly the size of a peapod.
 Your baby’s intestines, which spent the past couple of weeks growing in the umbilical cord, are returning to the abdomen.
 Tissue around your baby’s head, arms, and legs is slowly fortifying into bone.
 Your little one has even started urinating in the amniotic fluid.
 Most of this fluid will be made up of your baby’s urine from now until the end of your pregnancy.

 In the next few weeks (usually by 17 to 20 weeks) you’ll likely be able to identify your baby’s sex via ultrasound.
 If you have a prenatal appointment coming up, you should hear the heartbeat with the use of a Doppler machine.
 You can purchase a similar machine for home, but be aware that they can be difficult to use.